mikaelpoul/.emacs.d/notes-to-self.md

 - Install `magit` using package-install: `M-x package-install RET magit RET`
 - Install `flycheck` using package-install: `M-x package-install RET flycheck RET`
   - Also, for flycheck and R, install the `lintr`-package in R
+- For `load-theme-buffer-local` using package-install: `M-x package-install RET load-theme-buffer-local`
+- For `pdf-tools`: see https://github.com/politza/pdf-tools for dependencies and do `M-x package-install RET pdf-tools`
+- For `Helm`: Download from git and make.
+- For python: see

 **Keybindings**